christgau/wsdd/README.md

 required to run wsdd, so it is advisable to run the service as an unprivileged user such as _nobody_.

+The `etc` directory of the repo contains sample configuration files for different init(1) systems, namely FreeBSD's rc.d, Gentoo's openrc, and systemd which is used in most contemporary Linux distros.
+Those files may be used as templates for their actual usage.
+They a likely to require adjustments to the actual distribution/installation where they are to be used.

 ## Firewall Setup

 Both incoming and outgoing multicast traffic on port 3702 must be allowed.
 For